DavidFV2296190/SAGEMCOM-FAST-5370e-TELIA/README.md

 Of course all commands in this wiki is available still if you are on firmware `v3.42.2`.
 In firmware `v3.43.3` all important settings has been removed so you can't enable telnet and ssh access via the console by the exploits in this wiki anymore.

-* Firmware `v3.42.3` was sent to all customers that has this router worldwide (`Sagemcom` Models Affected: `57**x`)
+Firmware `v3.42.3` was sent to all customers that has this router worldwide (`Sagemcom` Models Affected: `57**x`)

-### IMPORTANT INFO FOR EVERYONE THAT WILL FOLLOW THIS README!
+!!!
+Info "License Info"
     This wiki and **all** scripts that will be added under this repo has been made by wuseman and is licensed under GPL Version 3.

 This is the first wiki online that will help you to bring the power back from `TeliaSonera Company AB` and `Sagemcom` developers via _`ssh`_ `OR` _`telnet`_ and for being very clear in `=` No `intrusion` on `TeliaSonera Company AB` or `Sagemcom's` servers has occurred and **`NO`** damage on hardware has been done and im a _`non-profit`_ hacker that is doing this without any interests in _`politics`_ or to harm any companies and I have been in contact the developers of this firmware them for those who are wondering, `hacking` is my passion, for real. `NOT` a *wannabe* _criminal_ *black hat* _hacker_ because for me hacking is for fun and without any profits at all for education and sharing knowledge for fun!

 this repository is all about extremely poor security in the firmware.
 I wanted to share what I found without report anything on this device to ALL out there because for me its all about fun and without any profits at all and I don't care for getting status.

-As usual, I do this for `YOU` completely free and you can share and change this wiki as much as you want, it would be appreciated if you added a url to this original readme to help us all for sharing knowledge and contribute to a safer internet if you want - You are certainly not forced to this, of course ;)
+As usual, I do this for `YOU` completely free and you can share and change this wiki as much as you want, it would be appreciated you added a url to this original readme to help us all for sharing knowledge and contribute to a safer internet if you want
+ - You are certainly not forced to this, of course ;)

 ## Find hidden settings in latest firmware (`v3.42.`)